KHard2Bme/KHard2Bme/README.md

    I have been working in the Financial Services Sector for about 15 years as a Telecommunications Engineer.

-   I have a Bachelors Degree in Buisness Systems Analysis and a Masters in MIS.
+   I have a Bachelors Degree in Buisness Systems Analysis and a Masters in Management Information Systems.

    I am also a United States Marine Corps Veteran.